lpetrulio/Falling-Edge-LED-Toggle/README.md

 ## **Potential Improvements**
 - Add **button debouncing** logic for better reliability.
 - Modify logic to support **multiple LEDs or different button actions**.

+## **Simulation**
+- there is a testbench file included in the 'Simulation' folder along with a jpg of the waveform
+- waveform shows the LED toggle on the falling edge of the push button
+- simulation was ran in Vivado